Norway in the Eurovision Song Contest 1968

 Norway was represented at the Eurovision Song Contest 1968 with the song "Stress", composed by Tor Hultin, with lyrics by Ola B. Johannessen, and performed by Odd Børre.
-The Norwegian participating broadcaster, Norsk rikskringkasting (NRK), organised the national final Melodi Grand Prix 1968 in order to select its entry for the contest.
-The national final was won by the song "Jeg har aldri vært så glad i noen som deg" performed by both Kirsti Sparboe and Odd Børre, but when the song's composer withdrew, NRK internally selected the runner-up song as its entry for the contest.
+The Norwegian participating broadcaster, Norsk rikskringkasting (NRK), organised the national final Melodi Grand Prix 1968 to select its entry for the contest.
+The national final was won by the song "Jeg har aldri vært så glad i noen som deg," performed by Kirsti Sparboe and Odd Børre, but when the song's composer withdrew, NRK internally selected the runner-up as its entry for the contest.

 Before Eurovision

 Melodi Grand Prix 1968

 Norsk rikskringkasting (NRK) held the Melodi Grand Prix 1968 on 3 March 1968 at its studios in Oslo, hosted by Jan Voigt.

-Five performers and songs took part in the final with each song sung twice by different singers, once with a small combo and once with a full orchestra.
+Five performers and songs took part in the final, with each song sung twice by different singers, once with a small combo and once with a full orchestra.
 The winning song was chosen by voting from ten regional juries.
 The winning song was "Jeg har aldri vært så glad i noen som deg" performed by both Kirsti Sparboe and Odd Børre.